connectedcars/node-object-validator/README.md

 Validation functions:

 * .validate(value) : Returns list of errors found in the validation
-* .isType(value, listOfErrors) : Type guard for the type
+* .isType(value, listOfErrors) : Type guard for the type to avoid doing validation twice
 * .isValid(value) : Type guard for the type
 * .cast(value) : Returns type or throws ValidationError
 * .toString() : Return validator code or TypeScript interface for the validator